 People across the world are taking these steps and forgoing plastics this month by participating in #PlasticFreeJuly!
 Learn more about the initiative here and take the single-use plastics pledge to help break free from plastic!

 Here at Clean Water Action Rhode Island, we doing our part to #breakfreefromplastic by launching Clean Water Action's ReThink Disposable program, in which we work with restaurants and others in the food service industry to reduce their consumption of single-use plastic products.
 The program has had immense success in other states in preventing waste, reducing emissions, and saving money for business owners.
-Learn more about the program here, and feel free to contact us if you are interested in participating!
+Learn more about the program here!